-Good things come to those who wait – and Helsinki has been on my list for a good couple of years!
+Good things come to those who wait – and Helsinki had been on my list for a good couple of years!
 Why?
-Well, everyone knows it quite a pretty city, but also, it has a special place in my heart, thanks to the Quality Hunters project, of which I am almost an “honorary founding member“.
-This project is led by Finnair and Helsinki Airport, and aims to help improve air travel at all levels, which is something that means a lot to me!
+Well, everyone knows it is quite a pretty city, but also, it has a special place in my heart, thanks to the Quality Hunters project, of which I was almost an “honorary founding member“.
+This project is led by Finnair and Helsinki Airport, and aims to help improve air travel at all levels, which is something that means a lot to me.
+It was thanks to that project that this blog exists today.

 The time difference (2h) and flight time (2.30h) between London and Helsinki means that a 7.30am departure gets you to Helsinki just before 1pm.
-And with a weekend ahead of workshops (see what we got up to on Saturday and Sunday), I needed to explore Helsinki as much as I could on that very same day.
-Mrs. O loves a challenge.
+Worth noting that Helsinki is a 160 Tier Point destination.

 The first thing I did was drop the bags at our hotel, the stylish Klaus K hotel, very centrally located.
 I love Design Hotels and was happy with the choice.
 Sadly, the rooms allocated were tiny (seriously tiny), but there is nothing that an upgrade request didn’t solve (and great value at €50).
-My new room was fabulous, and I absolutely adored the shower (and toiletries).
-I know I am a girl, just bear with me!
+My new room was fabulous, and I adored the shower (and toiletries).

 From the hotel, we (that means me and the lovely Henriette from tinyitchyfeet.com) decided to explore as much as we could.
 That included a walk down the Etelaesplanadi, which was heaving as the sun was out.